Connect with Carl

 At the bottom of the page is a contact form.

 I am SO excited to be returning to Holy Cross Monastery in West Park, NY!
-I was honored to lead several online retreats for this monastic community during the pandemic; …
+I was honored to lead several online retreats for this monastic community during the pandemic; now, God willing, it will be a joy to return to the beautiful monastery on the Hudson River to lead a weekend of prayerful reflection …

 I’m so pleased to be returning to Ignatius House for my first in-person retreat since before the pandemic!
-I’ve been asked to revisit one of my most popular retreats, which …
+I’ve been asked to revisit one of my most popular retreats, which pairs the spiritual wisdom of St. Ignatius of Loyola with the twentieth century mystic, Thomas Merton!
+Come to Ignatius House, a truly beautiful and restful …

 Invite Carl McColman to Speak to Your Community